kyang5/coursedescriptions/source/masters_prereqs.rst

 :doc:`comp264`
 and :doc:`comp363`
 to the two courses already listed above.
+In particular advanced undergraduate algorithm background is required before taking the required spring grad course, Comp 460, Algorithms.

 Software Engineering students are in the middle.
-The background for the Computer Science student is helpful, but adept transitioning students may manage with the two basic courses that the IT students need.
+The background for the Computer Science student is helpful, but adept transitioning students may manage with the two basic courses that the IT students need if they perform very well in them.

 Many of our best students in Information Technology and Software Engineering have transitioned from other fields.